Career Success Roadmap

 This career management tool has four parts: Attributes, In the Future, Potentials, and Obstacles.
 Use this tool to reflect and clarify your strengths and interests and use this refined self-knowledge to select target companies and positions to research more.
 This tool also helps you visualize a plan of action by addressing obstacles that might get in the way of your intended goals.

 Please share the parts you've completed with a career coach while working with them on applying for jobs and internships.

-A career consultation (individual or group) is intended to help you plan and take proactive steps towards your career and life goals.
+A career coaching (individual or group) is intended to help you plan and take proactive steps towards your career and life goals.
 Our staff has extensive knowledge of career development, the most effective job / internship search strategies, as well as an extensive knowledge of career fields, alumni, and employers.

-Career consulting is a supportive strategy to help you understand how to explore career options, research employers, reflect upon aspects of you that influence your career direction and choices, prepare and present your qualifications, and be able to engage in the career development process throughout your life.
+Career coaching is a supportive strategy to help you understand how to explore career options, research employers, reflect upon aspects of you that influence your career direction and choices, prepare and present your qualifications, and be able to engage in the career development process throughout your life.

 The most effective career consultations begin with you.
 You can prepare for your career consultation by developing questions and prioritizing the topics you wish to discuss with your career consultant.
 You may also wish to do some research ahead of time using the resources on our website and in Handshake.

 Be on time for your appointment; most consultations are 20-30 minutes long.
 Bring something with you to take notes – an Ipad, notebook, laptop, etc.